Pressure-treated wood has been the go-to material for outdoor projects like decks, fences, and landscaping for years.

 How long will a pressure-treated 4×4 last in the ground?

 The lifespan of a pressure-treated 4×4 lies at a minimum of 20 years if exposed to direct contact with soil and stable climatic conditions.
-However, that lifespan can increase to 40 or even 70 if the wood is encased in concrete or is sealed with a wood sealer.
+However, pressure treated wood lifespan can increase to 40 or even 70 if the wood is encased in concrete or is sealed with a wood sealer.

 How long will an untreated deck last?